deepgram-starters/prerecorded-django-starter/README.md

 # Deepgram Django Starter

-This sample demonstrates interacting with the Deepgram API from Django.
+This sample demonstrates interacting with the Deepgram API from Django to make transcriptions of prerecorded files.
 It uses the Deepgram Python SDK, with a javascript client built from web components (no `npm` requirements).

 ## Sign-up to Deepgram